rtrombone/safer-solana/sealevel-tools/README.md

 # Sealevel Tools

-Tools for safer Solana development.
+Tools for safer and CU-optimized Solana development.

 This crate is not an attempt to create a new framework for writing Solana programs.
 Instead, it is a set of tools that should help a developer write a